-As part of its annual Visiting Research Fellows programme, The Bartlett, UCL's Faculty of the Built Environment, is offering five Visiting Research Fellowships to cutting-edge scholars and practitioners from any cognate discipline to be resident with us in central London for a 12-week period from January-March 2015.
-The purpose is for these fellows to conduct research and collaborate with The Bartlett Faculty staff on subjects that are related to our chosen research theme for 2014-15, which is Human Wellbeing.
-This theme forms one of UCL’s Grand Challenges which bring together expertise from across UCL and beyond to address the world’s key problems.
+As part of its annual Visiting Research Fellows programme, The Bartlett is offering five Visiting Research Fellowships to cutting-edge scholars and practitioners from any cognate discipline to be resident with us in central London for a 12-week period from January-March 2016.
+The purpose is for these fellows to conduct research and collaborate with Bartlett Faculty staff on subjects that are related to our chosen research theme for 2015-16, which is Intercultural Interaction.
+This broad theme forms one of UCL’s Grand Challenges which bring together expertise from across UCL and beyond to address the world’s key problems.

-We are therefore looking for leading researchers in fields that deal in some way with the theme of Human Wellbeing, and whose subject matter and methodological approach is able to identify and address a cross-disciplinary interface between at least two of The Bartlett's schools/units, and whose research will help us to generate and develop innovative cross-disciplinary modes of research (be they of a multidisciplinary, interdisciplinary, or transdisciplinary nature).
+We are therefore looking for leading researchers in fields that deal in some way with the theme of Intercultural Interaction, and whose subject matter and methodological approach is able to identify and address a cross-disciplinary interface between at least two of the Bartlett Faculty’s schools/units, and whose research will help us to generate and develop innovative cross-disciplinary modes of research (be they of a multidisciplinary, interdisciplinary, or transdisciplinary nature).

 While here at UCL, The Bartlett Visiting Research Fellows will be mentored by relevant staff from at least two Research Groups across the Faculty who are identified in the applicant’s proposal.
 The Fellows will also be invited to participate in wider Faculty research activities and to present their research-work-in-progress at one of our regular Bartlett Research Exchange events.

-We will select The Bartlett Visiting Research Fellows based on the quality of their research work to date, their future potential as scholars or practitioners, the innovativeness of the cross-disciplinary research project they propose to carry out during their fellowship period, and the relevance of the subject matter to our chosen theme of Human Wellbeing.
+We will select The Bartlett Visiting Research Fellows based on the quality of their research work to date, their future potential as scholars or practitioners, the innovativeness of the cross-disciplinary research project they propose to carry out during their fellowship period, and the relevance of the subject matter to our chosen theme of Intercultural Interaction.

 Applicants need to submit the following items: